Remembering the Moment

-Remembering the Moment is a live album by David Friesen, Eddie Moore, Jim Pepper, Julian Priester and Mal Waldron recorded in Portland, Oregon in 1987 and released on the Italian Soul Note label.
+Remembering the Moment is a live album by David Friesen, Eddie Moore, Jim Pepper, Julian Priester and Mal Waldron, recorded in Portland, Oregon, in 1987 and released on the Italian Soul Note label.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4 stars stating "An all-star quintet really gets an opportunity to stretch out on this date...
+The AllMusic review by Scott Yanow stated, "An all-star quintet really gets an opportunity to stretch out on this date...
 Although there are not many explosive moments and few surprises, the playing is at a consistently high level, particularly when one considers that Pepper and Priester had never before played with some of the members of the rhythm section."